jundalisay/superb/content/en/research/hume/essays/part-3/10-immortality-of-the-soul.md

 By what arguments or analogies can we prove any state of existence, which no one ever saw, and which no wise resembles any that ever was seen?

-Who will repose such trust in any pretended philosophy, as to admit upon its testimony the reality of so marvellous a scene?
-Some new species of logic is requisite for that purpose; and some new faculties of the mind, which may enable us to comprehend that logic.
+Who will trust in any<!--  pretended --> such philosophy?<!-- , as to admit upon its testimony the reality of so marvellous a scene? -->

+It needs:
+- some new kind of logic
+- some new faculties of the mind to enable us to comprehend that logic.

 Nothing could set in a fuller light the infinite obligations, which mankind have to divine revelation; since we find, that no other medium could ascertain this great and important truth.